CHASE-ING MICROBES

 Picture

-Evolutionary Responses.
-While we can readily observe the ecological responses by microbial communities, it remains unclear how evolutionary responses influence shifts in microbial diversity.
+evolutionary responses.
+While we can readily observe the ecological responses by microbial communities, it remains unclear how evolutionary responses influence shifts in microbial diversity (Martiny et al. 2023).
 Microbes, with their short generation times and large population sizes, may respond quickly to new environments through adaptive evolution.
 Certainly, laboratory studies have repeatedly demonstrated rapid evolutionary adaptation in bacterial populations with consequences for organismal physiology.
 Yet, it remains unclear how in vitro observations of evolutionary processes extend to in situ communities and whether the rapid adaptive responses observed in laboratory studies is relevant on ecological timescales.
 By using a large-scale reciprocal transplant experiment, we demonstrated the potential for rapid evolutionary change (within 18 months) by a soil bacterium in response to natural environmental variation on the same timescale as typically observed for ecological processes (Chase et al. 2021).
-Together, the field experiments demonstrate how both demographic shifts of previously adapted ecotypes and contemporary evolution can alter the diversity of a soil microbiome on the same timescale.
+Our field experiments demonstrate how both demographic shifts of ecotypes and contemporary evolution can alter the diversity and functioning (C degradation) of a soil microbiome on the same timescale (Abs et al. 2024).

 Population dynamics, including shifts in allele frequencies, can also provide fitness benefits that gradually impact evolutionary trajectories.
 And while de novo mutations can lead to novel adaptations, gene flow within and between populations can also contribute to local environmental adaptation and diversification.
-Using comparative genomics, we assessed the phylogenetic structure within a single bacterial ecotype to infer patterns of gene flow (Chase et al. 2019).
-Our results indicated that the genetic structure among populations are maintained both by ecological specialization in localized microenvironments (isolation by environment) and by dispersal limitation between geographic locations (isolation by distance).
+Using comparative genomics, we are interested in how phylogenetic structure within a single bacterial ecotype can be used to infer patterns of gene flow (Chase et al. 2019).
+Our results indicate that the genetic structure among populations are maintained both by ecological specialization in localized microenvironments (isolation by environment) and by dispersal limitation between geographic locations (isolation by distance).

 Picture